Amy Power – baroque oboe, shawm and dulcian

-Amy was born in Armidale, Australia, in 1980.
+Amy was born in Armidale, Australia, 1980.
 She completed a Bachelor Degree with First-Class Honours in music at the University of Melbourne, studying recorder with Ruth Wilkinson.
 As a student she received such awards as the Llorna-Lloyd Green scholarship for music.
 After graduating in 2002 she moved to The Netherlands to undertake further studies in recorder at the Conservatory of Amsterdam with Walter van Hauwe.
-In 2009 she completed her Masters Degree with high results in baroque wind playing, focusing on historical oboe with Alfredo Bernardini.
-While enjoying an active performing career on both instruments, Amy has performed throughout Europe with ensembles such as the European Union Baroque Orchestra, New Dutch Academy, Florilegium, Arte dei Suonatori, L’Arpa Festante, Ensemble Cristofori, Le Parlement de Musique, and The Royal Wind Music.
-With the New Dutch Academy she has appeared as a featured soloist.
-In Australia, Amy has been a tutor at the ‘Steps in Time’ music festival and the Orpheus chamber summer school for early music.
+In 2009 she completed her Masters Degree in baroque wind playing, focusing on historical oboe with Alfredo Bernardini.
+While enjoying an active performing career on both instruments, Amy has performed throughout Europe with ensembles such as the European Union Baroque Orchestra, Capriccio Basel, Florilegium, L’Arpa Festante, Le Parlement de Musique, Il Concerto Barocco, Ensemble Cristofori, L’Arte dei Suonatori, The Royal Wind Music, and the large chamber group that she founded, Ensemble Garnier.
+With the New Dutch Academy she been both oboist within the orchestra, and has appeared as a featured soloist on recorder.
+In Australia, Amy was a tutor at the ‘Steps in Time’ music festival and the Orpheus chamber summer school for early music.
 When visiting Australia she also performs and gives master-classes at the Early Music Studio, University of Melbourne.
-She is currently based in Basel, Switzerland.
+She is based in Basel, Switzerland.

 Andreas Böhlen – recorder